Birth through Five Renewal Grant (PDG-R)

-Through the PDG B-5 grant, Florida seeks to implement measures that will build on existing framework and infrastructure to increase the quality, alignment and efficiency of Florida's early childhood care and education (ECE) mixed-delivery system of programs and services.
+Florida’s Office of Early Learning was selected as one of 20 states to receive the Preschool Development Birth to Five Renewal Grant (PDG-R).
+Through the initial Preschool Development Birth to Five grant, Florida has been working to implement measures that build on existing framework and infrastructure to increase the quality, alignment and efficiency of Florida's early childhood care and education mixed-delivery system of programs and services.

 - Improving data-driven system coordination and policy decisions